gflohr/Parse-Kayak/lib/Parse/Kalex.md

 You can also assign to them inside actions but then you have to call `yyrecompile()` resp. `$lexer->yyrecompile()` from within the scanner so that the regular expressions are updated.

+## REJECT is Less Expensive

+Using [`REJECT`](#reject) in only one action slows down the whole scanner with flex, even those rules that do not call `REJECT`.
+Using `REJECT` in kalex rules only has a very small performance penalty, and you pay the price only once per occurrence.

+The price is that all patterns have to be re-compiled, with the rejected rule, and possibly previously rejected rules omitted.
+But the pattern set for that particular combination of rejected rules is cached so that the next `REJECT` will be almost for free.

+## Code Following REJECT is Allowed

+All code following `REJECT` in flex is discarded.
+In kalex scanners, you can call REJECT wherever you want, not just as the last statement of your action.

+Note however that calling REJECT multiple times within one action leads to an undefined scanner behavior.

 # COPYRIGHT